-Since that moment in May, supporters of both clubs have eagerly anticipated this game, which isn’t quite as bitter as it might be considering the circumstances.
+Since that moment in May, supporters of both clubs have eagerly anticipated this game, which isn’t quite as bitter a rivalry as it might be considering the circumstances.
 It will nevertheless be a keenly contested fixture which could set the tone for future meetings between the two sides.

 But even during the years of division Union Berlin was more of a united presence, spawning naturally as a club of the people rather one run by an official organisation such as the Stasi backed Dynamo Berlin.

 This division is demonstrated in the image below showing the makeup of Germany shortly after the war.
-West Berlin is indicated by the small section of grey amid the red showing East Germany, the light grey areas indicate territories annexed by Poland and the Soviet Union.
+West Berlin is indicated by the small section of grey, amid the red showing East Germany, the light grey areas indicate territories annexed by Poland and the Soviet Union.